-- Submit manuscripts exclusively online at: <https://mc.manuscriptcentral.com/InPra> - Please submit a cover letter addressed to the Editor-in Chief upon first submission.
-It should contain a brief statement by the authors as to the element of novelty upon which they base their request for publication in InPra. - Please prepare an abstract of 150-250 words, written as a single, self-contained paragraph without any references, as well as a list of 3-6 keywords. - Revised manuscripts must be accompanied by a point-by-point reply to the reviewers' comments.
-Changes in the revised manuscript must be highlighted, as specified in the decision letter.
+- Submit manuscripts exclusively online at: <https://mc.manuscriptcentral.com/pdtc>

+We strongly recommend that authors register with institutional email addresses and do not use private email addresses.
+Institutional email addresses serve as strong authenticity markers.
+A cover letter must be submitted for each manuscript upon first submission.
+It should contain a brief statement by the authors as to the element of novelty upon which they base their request for publication in PDT&C. Please address the cover letter to the Editor-in-Chief.
+Revised manuscripts must be accompanied by a point-by-point reply to the reviewers' comments.
+Major changes in the revised manuscript must be highlighted, preferably in tracked changes mode.
+A second, clean version should always be submitted for major changes.